jokruger/kavun/docs/types/bytes.md

 b"\x00\xff"         // => bytes([0, 255])
 ```

-**`bytes` is a mutable sequence — but a literal is an immutable constant.** The two statements are about
+**`bytes` is a mutable sequence — but a literal is an immutable constant.**:
-different things: the *type* is writable, and `b"..."` is a compile-time constant of that type.
+the *type* is writable, and `b"..."` is a compile-time constant of that type.
 Its content
 is fixed in the source, so the compiler stores it once in the bytecode's static pool and every evaluation
-loads that one shared value; if it could be written into, `l[0] = b'X'` would rewrite the program's own
-literal and the next evaluation would read the edited version.
-So a literal reports `immutable-bytes` and
-writing raises.
-This also matches how the type is used: `bytes` is most often constant text or a fixed
+loads that one shared value; `bytes` is most often constant text or a fixed byte pattern — a magic prefix,
-byte pattern — a magic prefix, a separator, a key — which is what the short `b"..."` form is for.
-When you
-want a buffer, you construct one, and saying so is one call:
+a separator, a key — which is what the short `b"..."` form is for.
+When you want a buffer, you construct one:

 ```go
 type_name(b"ab")            // => "immutable-bytes"